eduardo-zambrano/equistatlab/uncertainty-and-ambiguity.md

 $$ Y_1(b),...,Y_n(b), $$

-and where $Y_i(a)=f(y_i(a))$ and $Y_i(b)=f(y_i(b))$.
-One would then proceed in a "business as usual fashion", namely, as though the evaluator is inequality neutral with respect to the transformed variables $Y_i(a)$ and $Y_i(b)$.
+where $Y_i(a)=f(y_i(a))$ and $Y_i(b)=f(y_i(b))$.
+One would then proceed in a “business as usual fashion”, namely, as though the evaluator is inequality neutral with respect to the transformed variables $Y_i(a)$ and $Y_i(b)$.

-The main lesson behind our project [Social Preferences Under Uncertainty and Ambiguity](https://osf.io/25nme/) is that this is an adequate way to proceed only if the evaluator faces no uncertainty or ambiguity about what distribution of outcomes is associated with the treatments under consideration.
-If the evaluator faces uncertainty or ambiguity about the distribution of outcomes associated with the treatments, one should do something different, and the project [Social Preferences Under Uncertainty and Ambiguity](https://osf.io/25nme/) shows what that is, and why.
+The main lesson behind the present project is that this is an adequate way to proceed only if the evaluator faces no uncertainty or ambiguity about what distribution of outcomes is associated with the treatments under consideration.
+If the evaluator faces uncertainty or ambiguity about the distribution of outcomes associated with the treatments, one should do something different, and the present project aims to show what that is, and why.

-The technical details are [in the paper](https://osf.io/25nme/), and below I want to provide a couple of examples that illustrate the key problem the paper tries to solve, and how it solves it.
+The technical details are [in the paper](https://osf.io/25nme/) (the draft of which is currently in preparation), and below I want to provide a couple of examples that illustrate the key problem the paper tries to solve, and how it solves it.

 ## Illustration